Nastassja Kinski: Personal life

 In 1976, when Kinski was aged 15, it was speculated that there had been a romantic relationship with director Roman Polanski, who at the time was 43.
 Polanski confirmed the relationship in a 1994 interview with Diane Sawyer: "...what about Nastassja Kinski?
 She was young and we had a love affair."
-However, in a 1999 interview in The Guardian, Kinski was quoted as saying that there was no affair and that, "There was a flirtation.
+However, in a 1999 interview in The Guardian, Kinski was quoted as saying that there was no affair and that "there was a flirtation.
 There could have been a seduction, but there was not.
 He had respect for me."

-In the late 1970s, Kinski was roommates with a pre-fame Demi Moore.
-In her 2019 memoir Inside Out, Moore wrote: "We know each other in a way that no one else could."

 Kinski has three children from different relationships.
 Her first child, son Aljosha Nakszynski (born 29 June 1984), was fathered by actor Vincent Spano, her co-star in Maria's Lovers.
 On 10 September 1984, Kinski married Egyptian filmmaker Ibrahim Moussa, with whom she had daughter Sonja Kinski (born 2 March 1986).
 The marriage was dissolved in July 1992.
 From 1992 until 1995, Kinski lived with musician Quincy Jones, though she kept her own apartment on Hilgard Avenue, near UCLA, at the time.
 They had a daughter, Kenya Julia Niambi Sarah Jones (born 9 February 1993), a model known professionally as Kenya Kinski-Jones.

 In 1997, Kinski dated married producer Jonathan D. Krane during a brief separation from his wife, actress Sally Kellerman.
 Over the course of her career, Kinski has also been romantically linked with Paul Schrader, Jean-Jacques Beineix, Rob Lowe, Jon Voight, Gérard Depardieu, Dudley Moore, Miloš Forman and Wim Wenders.
 As of 2012, she was dating actor Rick Yune.

 In 2001, Kinski stated in an interview in The Daily Telegraph that she was affected by the sleep disorder narcolepsy.